cbnva/ZebraFileManager/README.md

 I wrote this as an internal tool for work, and it does what I need.

+There are basically no error checks, comments, or good coding practices.
+Again, feel free to improve it.

 ## Features ##
 - Connects over IP (LAN/WLAN) to port 9100
 - Drag/drop files to/from printer